eauwmadison/eauw.org/content/pages/programs/ea-intro-fellowship.md

 priority: 1
 applicationLink: https://eauw.org/apply
 introHTML: >-
-  <p>The Fellowship program to equip students with the knowledge to do good in
+  <p>The Fellowship program was built to equip students with the knowledge to do
-  the world more effectively and the tools to think critically about their career ambitions.
+  good in the world more effectively and the tools to think critically about their career ambitions.
 By the end of the fellowship, participants have access to in-depth coaching, career advice/connections, and mentored research and project groups.</p><p>Each program lasts 5 weeks, and is built around weekly 1.5-hour discussions with 3-5 other Fellows in which you’ll talk freely about these ideas.
 The total time commitment is 2.5 hours per week for 5 weeks.</p>